TonyPhipps/SIEM/Tactics/Log-Clearing.md

 MITRE ATT&CK Framework: [Indicator Removal on Host (T1070)](https://attack.mitre.org/techniques/T1070/)

 - Clearing event logs is a way for adversaries to clear their tracks.
-With proper event collection, this should occure seldom, making it a relatively easy detection method.
+With proper event collection, this should occur seldom, making it a relatively easy detection method.
 Event logs set to "fill" rather than roll or that allow a large enough rolling file size that it causes system administrators to want to clear the logs should be avoided.

 ## Aggregate Count